ircv3/ircv3-specifications/core/capability-negotiation.md

 ## `cap-notify`

 The `cap-notify` capability indicates support for the `NEW` and `DEL` messages listed above.
-This capabilitiy MUST be implicitly enabled if the client requests `CAP LS` with a version of 302 or newer (`CAP LS 302`), as described above.
+This capability MUST be implicitly enabled if the client requests `CAP LS` with a version of 302 or newer (`CAP LS 302`), as described in the `CAP LS` section above.

-Further, the `cap-notify` capability MAY NOT be disabled if the client requests `CAP LS` with a version of 302 or newer.
+Further, servers MUST NOT disable the `cap-notify` capability if the client requests `CAP LS` with a version of 302 or newer.

 When implicitly enabled via this mechanism, servers MAY list the `cap-notify` capability in `CAP LS` and `CAP LIST` responses.
-Additionally client MAY request the capability with `CAP REQ`, and capable servers MUST accept and `CAP ACK` the request without side effects.
+Clients MAY also request the capability with `CAP REQ`, and capable servers MUST accept and `CAP ACK` the request without side effects.
 This lets clients blindly enable this capability, regardless of it being implicitly enabled by the server.

 Clients that do not support CAP Version 302 MAY request the `cap-notify` capability explicitly.
-Such clients MAY disable the capability at any time.
+Such clients MAY explicitly disable the capability, and servers MUST allow these clients to do so.
 This to ease the adaptation of new features.

 When enabled, the server MUST notify the client about all new capabilities and about existing capabilities that are no longer available using the `NEW` and `DEL` subcommands